Nevuqe/developer-portal/about/index.md

 ### Security & Privacy

-We have fixed numerous critical vulnerabilities, which can be found [here](https://www.cvedetails.com/vulnerability-list/vendor_id-6/Freebsd.html), and have improved how drivers are loaded and unloaded.
-We have also removed legacy drivers from the kernel, as in the present they are unnecessary and can be downloaded after installation.
+We strongly reinforce security into our development process, which is why we've made many changes to how UQC operates.
+FreeBSD, at the time of writing, has many security vulnerabilites which are the result of performance over security.
+We have subsequently removed these vulnerabilities, without trading off on performance.
+We have also removed legacy drivers and architectures from the kernel, as these are unnecessary to the vast majority of users, and wouldn't be capable of running on Enso.

-We have also improved many security vulnerabilities based in FreeBSD-Current (14.0), among many more.